The AAA Sales Framework: How to Reframe Questions and Handle Objections

 Ever found yourself scrambling to answer a prospect’s tough question, only to feel the conversation slip away?

-What if you could turn those moments into opportunities to guide the sale forward—while keeping rapport intact?
+What if you could turn those moments into opportunities — guiding the sale forward while building trust and rapport?

-In sales, the person asking the questions steers the conversation.
+In sales, the person asking the questions controls the conversation.

-Reframing flips the script: instead of reacting, you respond with a question that reshapes the dialogue.
+Reframing flips the script.
+Instead of reacting, you respond with a question that reshapes the dialogue and guides the prospect back toward their goals.

-Think of it like navigating a ship—you adjust the sails (the conversation) to move toward your destination (the close), rather than drifting wherever the wind blows.
+Think of it like steering a ship: you adjust the sails (the conversation) toward your destination (the close) instead of drifting wherever the wind blows.

 The AAA Framework: Acknowledge, Associate, Ask